 Day Excursions – Prison Island

 There are plenty of day excursions to keep you busy.
-Just a 30 minute boat ride from Stone Town lies a little piece of paradise named Prison Island.
-This was a former prison, turned tourist attraction that also serves as an animal preserve for the endangered tortoise population.
+Only a thirty minute boat ride from Stone Town lies a little piece of paradise named Prison Island.
+This was a former prison-turned-tourist-attraction that also serves as an animal preserve for the endangered tortoise population.